The Intercontinental Derby (football): Mourinho - Buruk incidents

-On February 24, 2025, after a draw match (0-0) against Galatasaray, José Mourinho used the expression “they jumped like a monkeys” in regards to Galatasaray bench.
+On February 24, 2025, after a draw match (0–0) against Galatasaray, José Mourinho used the expression “they jumped like monkeys” in regards to Galatasaray bench.
 Following this statement, Galatasaray Club accused Mourinho of racism and discrimination, and filed a formal complaint with UEFA and FIFA.
 As the reactions grew, Mourinho filed a lawsuit against Galatasaray for reputational damages amounting to 1,907,000 Turkish liras.
 Following an investigation by the TFF, Mourinho was banned for four matches.
 Three days later, his fine was dropped to three matches.
 Former Galatasaray footballer Didier Drogba shared a post about his former boss José Mourinho, stating that he is not racist.

 On April 2, 2025, Fenerbahçe hosted Galatasaray at Şükrü Saraçoğlu Stadium in the Ziraat Turkish Cup quarterfinal match.
-The match ended with a 2-1 victory for Galatasaray and the yellow-red team advanced to the semi-finals.
+The match ended with a 2–1 victory for Galatasaray and the yellow-red team advanced to the semi-finals.
 During the celebrations of Galatasaray, José Mourinho came onto the pitch and pinched Galatasaray Technical Director Okan Buruk's nose with physical contact.
 The Turkish Football Federation's Professional Football Disciplinary Board (PFDK) banned Mourinho from 3 official competitions.

 Rivalry

 Both clubs compete with each other for the title of the most successful football club in Turkey.
 Galatasaray won the Turkish Super League (established in 1959) championship 25 times and Fenerbahçe 19 times, and Galatasaray won the local Turkish Cup 19 times, while Fenerbahçe won it 7 times to date.
 Galatasaray has been a more successful club than Fenerbahçe in almost any period of European cups.
 Apart from the 2000 UEFA Cup champion and 2000 UEFA Super Cup champion titles, it has played quarter-finals many times in the European Cup and the Champions League and has the title of the Turkish club that has collected the most points in the Champions League so far.
-Fenerbahçe's greatest achievements in European cups are the Champions League quarter-finals in the 2007–2008 season and the Europa League semi-finals in the 2012–2013 season.
+Fenerbahçe's greatest achievements in European cups are the Champions League quarter-finals in the 2007–08 season and the Europa League semi-finals in the 2012–13 season.